Robotics Research Collaboration Campus (R2C2)

 Robotics Research Collaboration Campus at Graces Quarters

-The Robotics Research Collaboration Campus is a U.S. Army Research Laboratory (ARL) facility where public, private, and academic organizations can work side-by-side to accelerate robotics and autonomous systems research.
+The Robotics Research Collaboration Campus is a U.S. Army Research Laboratory (ARL) facility where public, private, and academic organizations work side-by-side to create the next breakthrough in robotics and autonomous systems research.
 This ecosystem of robotic research partners are working together to answer tough questions in the land, air, and cyber domains to create the next generation of autonomous systems.
 These partnerships allow the Army Research Laboratory to apply research from other sectors to benefit the soldier.

 The Army’s fundamental research laboratory focused on cutting-edge scientific discovery and technological innovation, ARL is a component of the U.S. Army Combat Capabilities Development Command (DEVCOM) under the Army Futures Command.